Skip to main content

 Note that if you have never added a streaming destination, you’ll see this window instead of the Create New Broadcast window.

-Clicking on a platform icon will initiate the process of linking your streaming platform account to Ecamm Live.
-Once complete, the destination will remain in Ecamm Live’s list of destinations.
+Clicking on a platform icon will initiate the process of linking your streaming platform account to Ecamm.
+Once complete, the destination will remain in Ecamm’s list of destinations.

 Managing Destinations

-Manage your streaming destinations in the Destinations section of Ecamm Live’s preferences.
+Manage your streaming destinations in the Destinations section of Ecamm’s preferences.

 Using an RTMP Stream Key